BITV 98/98 CertificationAccessibility LeadershipAdoption & FacilitationPublic Sector DesignInclusive Systems

 • Adoption Strategy & Facilitation: Consulting and advisory to government stakeholders and internal teams on WCAG 2.2, EN 301 549, BITV 2.0.
 Workshop facilitation with cross-disciplinary teams.
 Champion network enablement across UX, UI, and front-end development.

-• Testing integrated as feedback loops: Manual and automated accessibility testing (NVDA, VoiceOver, JAWS, Stark, Axe) with feedback integrated into design and development, treating testing as adoption enabler rather than gate.
+• Testing integrated as feedback loops: Manual and automated accessibility testing (VoiceOver, Keyboard, Stark) with feedback integrated into design and development, not treating testing as adoption enabler rather than gate.

 • Cross-functional collaboration embedded in agile delivery: Close collaboration with UX, UI, and front-end development in international teams.
 Accessibility embedded into sprint rituals, reviews, and daily practice.